Skip to Main Content

 Geographic location

 Where you live plays a large part in determining whether you should install solar panels as well as how many panels you can get.
-Additionally, if you’re in an area that has long winters or days with limited sun, you’ll generate much less compared to someone who lives in an area with long sunny days.
+Additionally, if you’re in an area that has long winters or days with limited sun, you’ll generate much less compared to someone who lives in an area with long, sunny days.

-The way your home faces also impacts how many panels you can get.
+The direction your home faces also impacts how many panels you can get.
 For example, if a large part of your roof doesn’t get sun until the later part of the day or if trees and foliage are blocking the panels, it might not be worth installing panels on that side since they won’t be getting maximum sun exposure.

 Cost of installation